conda-incubator/conda-store/docusaurus-docs/community/contribute/local-setup-ui.md

 :::

-### Set up your Conda environment
+### Set up your conda environment

-This project uses [Conda](https://conda.io) for package management.
-To set up Conda, please see their [installation documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+This project uses [conda](https://conda.io) for package management.
+To set up conda, please see their [installation documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 1. Change to the project root: `cd conda-store-ui`
 2. From the project root, create the conda environment: `conda env create -f environment_dev.yml`

 ### Run conda-store-ui locally (and the rest of the stack in Docker)

 :::tip

 Make sure you are in the project root: `cd conda-store-ui`